-This series consists of two courses: Introduction to Machine Learning and Introduction to Python.
-Learn from assignments/quizzes, our interactive discussion board, and weekly graduate student led lab sessions.
+Students will take two courses for stage 1 of this series: Introduction to Machine Learning and Introduction to Python.
+Learn from assignments/quizzes, our interactive discussion board, and weekly graduate student led webinars.
 By the end of this course series, you will have sufficient knowledge of programming algorithms and data set manipulation to be able to design your own simple and well-designed program.

 Introduction to Machine Learning is dedicated to teaching the differences between machine learning algorithms and which one is more suitable given the problem we face.
 Across a few weeks, students will delve into programming and understand the mindset of the world's brightest minds.
 By combining the course material with practical examples, students will develop a strong foundation for our following course and for future pursuits.
 After concluding the course, students will be able to understand the evolution of machine learning algorithms, the pros and cons of each one and which one is more suitable to a problem.